close print view

 13. Is HFES staff available for consultations?

 HFES staff are available to answer specific questions on projects once plans are submitted for review.
 Staff can be contacted by phone or e-mail.
 The Public Health Code also provides for consultation visits prior to submittal of plans (Section 333.20155(13)).
 Fees for such consultations are identified in section 333.20161 (10).
-Consultation visits are scheduled after CMS certification or State Licensing Surveys and plan reviews and surveys on projects that have been submitted for formal review.
-Michigan Department of Licensing & Regulatory Affairs (LARA), Health Facilities Engineering Section, Lewis Cass Building - 3rd Floor, 320 S. Walnut Street, Lansing, MI 48913
+Consultation visits are scheduled after CMS certification or State Licensing Surveys and plan reviews and surveys on projects that have been submitted for formal review to the Michigan Department of Licensing & Regulatory Affairs (LARA), Health Facilities Division, Health Facilities Engineering Section, Ottawa Building - 1st Floor, 611 W. Ottawa Street, Lansing, MI 48933

 Copyright © 2001-2013 State of Michigan